 - No one who is contacted will be told your identity.

-- Anyone you’ve been in close contact with (within 2m for 15 minutes or more) will be told to stay at home (self-isolate) for 14 days.
-This is because it can take up to 14 days for coronavirus symptoms to appear.
+- Anyone you’ve been in close contact with (within 2m for 15 minutes or more) will be told to stay at home (self-isolate) for 10 days.

 What are the symptoms I should look out for?